GrzegorzKozub/arch/README.md

   - Enable Memory Saver
   - Disable Brave VPN
 2. GNOME
-  - Set display refresh rate on player to variable 144 Hz
+  - Set display refresh rate on player to variable 144 Hz and on worker to variable 60 Hz
   - Set display scale on drifter to 300% and on player & worker to 200%
   - Select the sound device and set volume to 50%
 3. KeePassXC